vboyev-MSFT/defender-docs/unified-secops-platform/overview-deploy.md

 ## Post-deployment system configuration

-After completing the full unified security operations platform deployment, you can start using the platform to monitor and respond to security incidents.
+After completing the full unified security operations platform deployment, start using the platform to monitor and respond to security incidents.
 Here are some tasks to start with:

 |Task  |Description  |
 |---------|---------|